ibnu-asma/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner script file is created to change the owner o f the file 4-empty script file to create empty file
-5-execute script file to give execution permission to the owner
+5-execute script file to give execution permission to the owner 6-multiple_permissions script file created to give execusion permission for owner and group user and read permisson for others